Breedsby BARK

 Why one breed at a time.

 A box for “all curly-coated dogs” is a box for none of them.
-A Goldendoodle isn’t a Labradoodle isn’t a Bernedoodle — and a mini isn’t a standard.
-Generic doesn’t fit any of them well.
+A Goldendoodle isn’t a Labradoodle isn’t a Bernedoodle — and a mini isn’t a standard (despite what the breeder told you).

 See the founding partners →